bruff-gay/redstumblarr/README.md

 Features

     One-click “Random” button on the toolbar
-    Works completely offline once the list is cached Add favorites with a second click
+    Works completely "offline" once the list is cached Add favorites with a second click
     Opens links in new tabs; respects old.reddit.com preference Zero permissions beyond storage and the Reddit hosts